aaronicsubstances/cskabomu/white-paper.md

 5. Protocols which employ immediate processing are "semantically compatible" with HTTP/1.1, so that terminology of request methods, response status codes, headers, and chunked request and response bodies apply.
 They differ only in their underlying transports, which are not limited to TCP.
    1. As such such protocols are said to belong to "Quasi-HTTP" family.
    2. They require all headers from clients to start with "X-", and reserves all headers without "X-" prefix.
-   3. Known reserved headers are: "Method", "Path", "Status", and "Content-Length".
 6. Protocols which employ deferred processing are "semantically compatible" with a subset of JMAP Mail.
 They differ only in their underlying transports, which are limited to HTTP.
 Deferred processing will be done by automated email thread processors.
 7. Since webmail makes it possible to send email via HTTP, point 6 can still be seen from the alternative perspective of HTTP.
 This will require use of "dictionary of callbacks" idea for simulating deferred processing as immediate processing (callbacks are invoked with error of "not done yet" after some timeout to signal that request is really being processed in a deferred manner).
 8. From playing around with RINA research, my opinion is that it is not useful to have long lived connections or flows which have to tolerate idleness or even restarts of peers.
 Rather I propose that it is enough to have unbounded message exchanges which neither tolerate idleness nor restarts of peers, and scale better horizontally.
 Thus I had to drop RINA's concepts, and instead continue to emulate success of HTTP's stateless request-response model.